spencertipping/bipolar/neurotransmitters.md

 ## Methylation: general metabolism and oxidative stress
 **I highly recommend finding your MTHFR status.** You can find this out using a home DNA sequencing service like 23AndMe.

+**TODO:** the CBS enzyme rate-limits the Hcy transsulfuration pathway.
+It's worth a mention here, as it's more decisive than MTHFR for many people (and this may be why Hcy, not C677T, was the predictive factor in the heroin dependence study).

 MTHFR mutations are relatively common (~1% in sub-saharan Africans, ~10% in caucasians, ~20% in Italians and Hispanics) and linked to a number of mental illnesses including schizophrenia, depression, and autism.

 MTHFR is the subject of a lot of internet speculation right now, not all of which is valid because the internet is a dumpster fire.
 [Here's an article](https://www.psychologytoday.com/us/blog/holistic-psychiatry/201711/mthfr-methylation-and-histamine-in-psychiatric-conditions) cautioning against assuming too much and going through some characteristic symptoms of over- and under-methylation.